 Published: 2 March 2013

-The original article was published in Journal of Neuroinflammation 2011 8:94
+The Research to this article has been published in Journal of Neuroinflammation 2011 8:94

 The interpretation of results and the conclusions drawn are not affected as the level of significance is the same (sACC: P< 0.01 and aMCC: P< 0.05).
 Accordingly, the proper summary of results in the abstract and results section is: